The Combinatorial Multi-Round Ascending Auction: The CMRA in Danish spectrum auctions

-We now describe the outcomes of three Danish spectrum auctions that used the CMRA.\footnote{We do not consider the 2020 Norwegian spectrum CMRA.
+We now discuss the outcomes of three Danish spectrum auctions that used the CMRA.\footnote{We do not consider the 2020 Norwegian spectrum CMRA.
 As this auction allocated licenses in an unusually large number of different frequency bands, it is probable that the main task of the auction was achieving coordination among the bidders rather than creating competition for scarce licenses.
-Excess supply in the auction is evidence for this.} In each auction there were three bidders whom we refer to as A, B, and C. Each auction allocated lots with and without a coverage obligation.
+Excess supply in the auction is evidence for this.} In each auction there were three bidders whom we refer to as A, B, and C for clarity.\footnote{The bidders were Hi3G Denmark ApS, TDC Net A/S, and TT-Network P/S, respectively.} Each auction allocated lots with and without a coverage obligation.
 The structure of the auction was such that first the lots with a coverage obligation were allocated (at reserve prices), and then a CMRA was used for the remaining lots.
 The CMRA first allocated band-specific generic lots.
 A subsequent assignment phase allocated the specific frequencies.
+All auctions featured symmetric spectrum caps.

+While we do not have access to detailed bidding data, we are able to make plausible inferences about possible bidding dynamics from allocation and payment data alone.
+Our approach is to check whether winning bidders' payments were linear or non-linear in quantities, which indicates whether headline or additional bids were winning.
+Riskless demand reduction is unlikely if headline bids are winning, bidders win their capped quantities, or final prices are much higher than reserve.

 The outcomes changed as bidders became more acquainted with the auction format.
-In the first auction, bidders did not use the additional bids to end the auction.
-In the second auction, there is evidence that additional bids were winning.
+In the first auction, it appears that bidders did not use additional bids to end the auction.
+In the second auction, one bidder basically won the spectrum cap and there is evidence that additional bids were winning.
 A bidder may have ended the auction with a low additional bid that was made on a small package.
-In our theoretical framework, this would amount to the \flatbid\ strategy.
+In our theoretical framework, this would amount to the \flatbid\ strategy or to CMRA-truthful bidding with non-decreasing marginal values.
 In the third auction, there is again evidence that additional bids were winning.
 The prevalence of additional bids in later auctions suggests that bidders might have become more familiar with the auction format over time.